anne5280/Accelerator-Interview-AlbumSearch/README.md

 # Accelerator-Interview-AlbumSearch
 Cognizant Accelerator Interview Application: This application is an album search application, which includes both a client and server.

+See Repository for the following:
+  Screenshot png files.
+  WebArchitecture.pdf
+  Readme.pdf

 Dashboard Browser Application:

 Decided to just go with what I know (JS, and bootstrap) rather than trying a framework.